OpenJohnMacGregor/ElisaPages/docs/PseudoDIA.md

 According to ISO 26262, Edition 2, Part 1, 3.32, a Development Interface Agreement (DIA) is an "agreement between customer and supplier in which the responsibilities for activities to be performed, evidence to be reviewed, or work products (3.185) to be exchanged by each party related to the development of items (3.84) or elements (3.41) are specified."

 This definition includes the following characteristics:
-  a. a specification of the scope, i.e., the development of an item or element
+1. a specification of the scope, i.e., the development of an item or element
-  b. an agreement between two parties involved in the development of that scope
+1. an agreement between two parties involved in the development of that scope
-  c. description of activities
+1. description of activities
-  d. assignment of activities to each party
+1. assignment of activities to each party
-  e. acceptance of the responsibility on that activity by the assigned party
+1. acceptance of the responsibility on that activity by the assigned party
-  f. description of resulting evidences or work products that need to be created by one party and provided as input to the other party for a further activity.
+1. description of resulting evidences or work products that need to be created by one party and provided as input to the other party for a further activity.
+{: .alphaList}

 ### Understanding the default agreement between the Kernel Community and its Users